Your goals for your land are unique…

 Why “Waxwing”?

 On a June morning, an “ear-full” or a “museum” of Cedar Waxwings visited the small urban backyard of Elyse, Waxwing’s founder.
-They were there to snack on some freshly ripened serviceberries—the first native tree that Elyse chose to plant in her little piece of the planet.
+They were there to snack on some freshly ripened serviceberries—the first native tree that Elyse chose to plant in her little piece of the planet

 Cedar Waxwings are elusive birds, rarely spotted in the wild, much less in a humble urban lot.
 To Elyse’s surprise, they remained for days… then weeks, sharing the delectable berry feast with the hungry squirrels and catbirds, leaving plenty for Elyse to preserve.

 During the weeks of observing the Cedar Waxwings, Elyse felt a deep sense of urgency that all people should have this experience, through simply rethinking how we design our backyards, schoolyards, and other human spaces… no matter how small, into native habitats: spaces for wildlife to find food, water, shelter, and places to raise young (host plants, etc.).
-Each enlivened landscape connects to create a mosaic of viable habitat for wildlife to thrive.
-Together, we rebuild biodiversity, our sense of place, and connection to each other and the cohabitant creatures on this planet.

 There are endless opportunities awaiting us right now in our backyards, commercial lots, parks, and schoolyards!
 Start small with one small action of planting a Serviceberry tree, and you too may be gifted with an “ear-full” of Cedar Waxwings, or a diversity of other winged wildlife, like Buckeye Butterflies or the fun disguise of Syrphid Flies.